Properly use an RV battery disconnect switch

 Depending on the number of house batteries you have in your camper and how they connect may also determine where to find the switch.

-As a general rule, look for the disconnect component in the negative cabling line because this is an excellent place to create a grounding break between the battery and RV chassis.
+As a general rule, look for the disconnect component in the negative cabling line because this is an excellent place to create a grounding break between the battery and the RV chassis.

 If you don’t spot the controller after a good search, remember that not all recreational vehicles have a battery disconnect switch.
-The good news is that you can easily install one if you wish and the disconnect kits are very affordable.
+The good news is that you can easily install one if you wish, and the disconnect kits are very affordable.

 Do You Need an RV Battery Disconnect Switch?